pvyver/pvyver.github.io/docs/_posts/2023-12-12-log-analytics-ingest-data-using-dce-and-dcr.markdown

 title: 'Ingest custom data into a Log Analytics Workspace'
 date:   2023-12-12
 logo: 'table'
-description: This post explains how to inject log data in a Log Analytics workspace using the Azure Monitor Data Collector API together with Collection Endpoints (DCE) and Data Collection Rules (DCR)
+description: This post explains how to ingest log data in a Log Analytics workspace using the Azure Monitor Data Collector API together with Collection Endpoints (DCE) and Data Collection Rules (DCR)
 image: /_images/2023-12-12-log-analytics-ingest-data-using-dce-and-dcr-flow.png
 comments: true
 ---

 ## Introduction

 In my organization, we often collect custom data in Azure Monitor Logs.
-On those logs, we create insights in Azure Monitor Workbooks or create Azure Monitor Alerts upon the loghs.
+On those logs, we create insights in Azure Monitor Workbooks or create Azure Monitor Alerts upon the logs.

-This post describes how to inject log data in a `Log Analytics workspace` using the `Azure Monitor` [Data Collector API]:
+This post describes how to ingest log data in a `Log Analytics workspace` using the `Azure Monitor` [Data Collector API]:

 [Data Collector API]:https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-ingestion-api-overview